 His particular political interests include human rights, Palestine, anti-poverty, austerity, equality issues.

 Tommy’s constituency office is at 94 Portobello High Street.
-He also has an additional hub office in the heart of Craigmillar - 18 Niddrie Mains Road which is open Mon-Wed 1.30pm-4.30pm excluding bank holidays
+He also has an additional hub office in Craigmillar - 18 Niddrie Mains Road which is open Mon-Wed 1.30pm-4.30pm excluding bank holidays.

 |1959||Tommy born at the Mary Rankin hospital, Coleraine.
 Spends his first seven years living in an estate known locally as The Heights.|